In the drought of the late 1990s, people in the Solomon Islands and PNG turned to their traditional bush foods to supplement their diets.

 The Forest Foods of Lauru is written in the Babatana language of the people of Central Choiseul as well as English, the language used for the Solomon Islands education system.

-Lauru is the traditional name for Choiseul, a long, narrow, continental island that rises steeply from coast to the high ridge that forms the backbone of the landmass.
+Lauru is the traditional name for Choiseul, a long, narrow, continental island that rises steeply from the coast to the high ridge that forms the backbone of the landmass.
 The northern tip of the island with its small administrative centre and airstrip at Taro is not far from Bougainville, PNG.

 Production of The Forest Foods of Lauru was a protracted process entailing visits to the villages of Central Choiseul by TerraCircle’s Tony Jansen and botanist and native of Choiseul, Myknee Qusa Sirikolo.
 School children made leaf rubbings of leaves as a means of recording their shape for identification, while village women demonstrated food preparation and cooking so that a photographic record could be made.
 Tony, Myknee and people from TerraCircle partner organisation, the Kastom Gaden Association (Customary Gardening Association) accompanied foragers into the mountain forests to harvest the bush foods.